-Hundreds of community members turned out earlier this month to see the standout projects San Ramon Valley students created for the school district's annual Student Recognition Project.
+Hundreds of community members turned out Monday evening to see the standout projects San Ramon Valley students created for the school district's annual Student Recognition Project.

 More than 1,500 local high school students submitted works in nearly two-dozen wide-ranging categories such as art, digital design, performance, writing, entrepreneurship and community service.